 Solo Stove Creates a Bright, Hot Fire, Minus the Smoke

 For humans, fire has an almost magnetic quality.
-We love to coax it into life, feed it by hand, and gather around.
+We love to coax it to life, feed it by hand, and gather around.
 But no one likes getting a face full of smoke.

 The Solo Stove debuted a few years ago and quickly became a Kickstarter success.
 But the creators have not rested on their laurels.
 Since then they have released iterations on the original camp stove, so that anyone who loves a good cookout can enjoy a big or small bonfire, regardless of their space.